-While greate soccer players might often shine through whatever the environment, whoever happens to manage the team, the role of the soccer coach is essential to player development when coaching young players.
+While great soccer players might often shine through whatever the environment, whoever happens to manage the team, the role of the soccer coach is essential to player development when coaching young players.
 Soccer coaches are key in setting out the right platform for players to develop skills on the ball that they can perform under pressure.

-Different coaches believe different things - yes, every coach has their opinion on how the game should be played and taught.
+Different soccer coaches believe different things - yes, every coach has their opinion on how the game should be played and taught.
 Here are just a few ideas from coaches in the game today:

 Jurgen Klinsmann (U.S. National Teach Coach) Klinsmann talks about how he talks to players and gets help from other coaches: